 - Comprehensive examination of international development issues, complexities of globalization, effects of modernization on traditional livelihoods, minority status and cultural preservation, creative grassroots solutions to global problems.

-- Staying with local rural communities while trekking in Shan state and the Mandalay state dry zone.
+- 3-4 day trek in Shan State, 3-4 day trek in Kayah State.
+Stay with local rural communities while trekking in Shan state and the Mandalay state dry zone.

 - Partner with Myanmar's largest Monastic school, learn adobe building, rural development projects, education and literacy NGOs.